NangoHQ/nango/README.md

 ![Diagram of Pizzly used in the proxy service mode](views/assets/img/docs/pizzly-diagram-api-proxy-mode.jpg?raw=true)

-Pizzly is also available as a standalone **OAuth manager**, helping you to retrieve the initial token, but you'll have to refresh it when needed. _(see Getting Started below)_.
+Pizzly is also available as a standalone **OAuth manager**, helping you retrieve the initial token, but you'll have to refresh it when needed. _(see Getting Started below)_.

 ![Diagram of Pizzly used in the token manager mode](views/assets/img/docs/pizzly-diagram-token-manager-mode.jpg?raw=true)

 ### Understanding the **AuthId** concept

 It's important to understand the AuthId concept behind Pizzly.
 The AuthId is an identifier masking OAuth tokens.
-Since most OAuth tokens need to be refreshed, and therefore will change, but still represent a common identity _(especially a user identity when performing 3-legged OAuth),_ the AuthId serve as an abstraction layer.
+Since most OAuth tokens need to be refreshed, and therefore will change, the AuthId serves as an abstraction layer to the identity itself.
 To say it differently, an AuthId represents an identity that will have many tokens overtime.

 ## Key Features

-- Manage retrieving, storing and refreshing OAuth tokens _(aka the OAuth dance)_
+- Manage retrieving, storing, and refreshing OAuth tokens _(aka the OAuth dance)_
-- No scopes limitation
+- No scope limitations
 - Retrieve and store complete OAuth payload
-- Support of OAuth 1, Oauth 1a and OAuth 2.0
+- Support of OAuth 1, OAuth 1a and OAuth 2.0
 - JavaScript library to connect from your web-app (three-legged OAuth flow)
-- Provide configurations for over 50+ OAuth APIs (see list below)
+- Provides configurations for over 50+ OAuth APIs (see list below)
 - Support adding new OAuth APIs using a file definition
-- 1-click deploy to Heroku or major cloud hosting solution
+- 1-click deploy to Heroku or major cloud hosting solutions

 ## Installation

 At the heart of Pizzly is a Node.js application that uses PostgreSQL as a database.
-It straightforward to install on Heroku using the **Deploy to Heroku** button, but you can install it anywhere.
+It is straightforward to install on Heroku using the **Deploy to Heroku** button, but you can install it anywhere.

 ### Manual Install